joergkrause/svogv/projects/svogv/README.md

 }
 ~~~

 Now the forms part.
 The form needs to be aware of the decorators.
-So we have a service that creates an advanced `FormGroup` instance.
-We call it the `FormValidatorService`.
+Hence there is a service that creates an advanced `FormGroup` instance.
+It's called `FormValidatorService`.

-In a component this looks like this:
+In a component's code it looks like this:

 ~~~
 import { FormValidatorService } from 'svogv';